Nikaoto/creq/README.md

 **The problem:**

-For example, you want to use a library for your game which has separate versions for Windows (`library.dll`), Linux (`library.so`), and MacOs (`library.so`).
+For example, you want to use a library for your game which has separate versions:
+    - for Windows (`library.dll`)
+    - for Linux (`library.so`)
+    - and for MacOs (`library.so`)
 You can already see the issue - you have to rename each library based on the OS and check the running OS at runtime to pick the correct one.
-You can't just `require("library")` in your code - on Windows it will work, but on Linux/MacOS you'd need to use different names.
+You can't just `require("library")` in your code - on Windows it will work, but on Linux/MacOS you'd need to use different names to tell them apart.

 When you build an executable, you can `require("library")`, unless your library is in a different location (like `lib/`).
 Then doing `require("lib/library")`